realityexpander/How_to_program_from_ground_up/README.md

       - 01010101 could represents votes of 8 people, or 8 switch settings, or the connected status of 8 different sensors.
       - The same eight bits can represent many different things, it's just a matter of how humans want to interpret the meaning of the bits.

 - ## Common Data Structures used in Programming
   - These various ways of representing things is called "type"
   - Types consist of the various representations of data in memory:
     - numbers
     - characters (ASCII or Unicode)
     - strings or even other arrays (multi-dimensional arrays)
-      - pointers
+    - pointers (values representing _other_ locations in memory)
     - Some languages allow functions to be represented as a type and passed around as a variable
     - data structures (records, objects) made up of other types

   - ### Array (1D, 2D, 3D, etc.)
     - A way to represent a "list" of values in memory

-    - The "things" are usually all the same size & type
-    - The "things" are usually all stored in a contiguous block of memory
+    - The values are usually all the same size & type & are all stored in a contiguous block of memory
-    - The "things" are usually accessed by an "index" which is a number that represents the position of the "thing" in the array
+    - The values are usually accessed by an "index" which is a number that represents the position of the "thing" in the array

     - 1D Arrays